Can children with intellectual disabilities learn to read?

 The imaginary average IQ is 100, but of course the same person might score 105 on a good day and 95 on a bad day, so someone with scores between 85 and 115 is considered to have average intelligence.

-An IQ below 70 is considered to indicate intellectual disability, but there are many children with IQ scores between 71 and 84 who learn more slowly than their classmates, despite no formal diagnosis, and thus no eligibility for extra support at school.
+An IQ below 70 is considered to indicate intellectual disability, but there are many children with IQ scores between 71 and 84 who learn more slowly than their classmates, despite no formal diagnosis or individual funding for extra support at school.
+Funding for their school-based intervention is supposed to be part of whole-school funding, but parents are often told that their child’s lack of funding is the reason for their lack of school-based intervention.

 Learning depends on the learner, the program and the teacher.
 Learners with similar cognitive skills can achieve at very different levels.